-Traveling as a family can be fun, but it can also be a challenge.
-When you’re juggling little ones, something as simple as paying a toll on the highway or navigating an airport can become more challenging than running an obstacle course.
-Add the stress of traveling with kids to the crowds and chaos that appear during the holiday season, and you’ve got a headache on your hands.
+Travel stress can happen to anyone especially at the holidays when everything seems a bit more of a challenge.
+When you’re juggling little ones, something as simple as paying a toll on the highway or navigating an airport can raise anyone’s anxiety level.
+Add the stress of traveling in bad weather and the crowds, chaos can ensue during the holiday season.

-Making a detour to grab a snack on your road trip isn’t always an easy option, and relying on the cookies or peanuts offered on the plane isn’t a great way to fill your stomach.
-When you’re gearing up for holiday travel, have a nutritious meal before you leave home, and if you’re going to run the risk of developing an appetite en route to your destination, make sure you bring some snacks to hold you and the rest of your family over.
+Making a detour to grab a snacks on your road trip isn’t always an easy option, and relying on the cookies or peanuts offered on the plane isn’t a great way to fill your stomach.
+When you’re gearing up for holiday travel, have a nutritious meal before you leave home.
+And if you’re going to run the risk of developing an appetite on route to your destination, make sure you bring some snacks to hold you and the rest of your family over.
 Be smart and choose easy-to-eat, low-mess snacks like trail mix, beef jerky, and fruit chews.